To measure the performance of MongoDB, use the MongoDB performance test tool .

 99.9% <= 15.59 milliseconds

-The metrics are also output to the stats-per-second-[mode].csv
+Detailed per-second metrics are also output to a CSV file named stats-per-second-[mode].csv

-which is located in the same folder as the jar file. [mode]
+), located in the same folder as the JAR file. [mode]

 , UPDATE_ONE